Opinion | The Supreme Court bind Democrats face is their own fault

 Their first blunder came in 2003 and 2004, when they broke precedent by blocking 10 of President George W. Bush’s judicial nominees, including the eminently qualified Miguel Estrada, for the U.S. Circuit Court of Appeals for the District of Columbia Circuit.
 Never in U.S. history had an appellate court nominee been successfully filibustered before.
 The Senate Democrats’ actions were so brazen that in 2005, Republicans briefly considered eliminating the judicial filibuster.
 But in the end, they backed down — recognizing that, as then-Sen. Joe Biden (D-Del.) warned them on the Senate floor, “you may own the field right now, but you won’t own it forever.”

 Back then, Biden told Republicans, “I pray God when the Democrats take back control, we don’t make the kind of naked power grab you are doing.”
-Yet after the Obama-Biden administration took office and Democrats won back the Senate, Senate Majority Leader Harry M. Reid (D-Nev.) did exactly what Democrats had warned Republicans not do to — eliminating the filibuster for lifetime appointments to the federal bench for all but Supreme Court nominees and allowing Democrats to fill the circuit courts with liberal judges.
+Yet after the Obama-Biden administration took office and Democrats won back the Senate, Senate Majority Leader Harry M. Reid (D-Nev.) did exactly what Democrats had warned Republicans not to do — eliminating the filibuster for lifetime appointments to the federal bench for all but Supreme Court nominees and allowing Democrats to fill the circuit courts with liberal judges.

 This was their second catastrophic mistake, and it came back to haunt them when the Senate flipped back to GOP control and a Supreme Court seat came open during President Barack Obama’s final months in office.
 Had it not been for these two breaches of precedent by Democrats — first invoking the judicial filibuster and then eliminating it — Senate Majority Leader Mitch McConnell (R-Ky.) would never have had enough support in his caucus to block a vote on Garland’s nomination in 2016 to succeed the late justice Antonin Scalia.